Puréed Cauliflower Loaded Baked Potato Soup employs one of my favorite cooking-for-kids hacks: hiding the vegetables.

 - Preheat your oven’s broiler and set the rack 6 inches from the heating element.
 Soak cauliflower florets in a large bowl of lightly salted water for 20 minutes.
 Drain.
 Scatter the florets onto a baking sheet and spray lightly with cooking spray.
 Set under the broiler, watching carefully, until the florets are browned (this may take up to 25 minutes; rotate the every few minutes as the florets broil).

 - Meanwhile, heat the olive oil in a heavy-bottomed pot.
 Add the onions and sauté slowly until soft and golden-brown in color, approximately 20 minutes.
-Add the garlic; sauté an additional minute.
+Add the garlic, seasoning mix (if using), and bay leaf; sauté an additional minute.
 Add the chicken broth, water, and cauliflower florets.
 Season with salt and pepper.
-Bring to a boil, the lower heat to a simmer until all vegetables are soft, approxiately 30 minutes.
+Bring to a boil, the lower heat to a simmer until all vegetables are soft, approximately 30 minutes.

 - While the soup simmers, prepare the toppings and set out buffet-style.